zhanghang1989/Torch-Encoding-Layer/README.md

 ```

 ## Experiments
-0. The Joint Encoding experiment in Sec4.2 will execute by default:
+0. The Joint Encoding experiment in Sec4.2 will execute by default.
+(This achieves *12.89%* percentage error on STL-10 dataset, which is ***50.2%*** relative improvement comparing to pervious state-of-the art *25.67%* of Zhao *et. al. 2015*):

   ```bash
   cd experiments